 Much private organization and NGO’s and government came forward for this noble cause.
-It is the efforts that has resulted in highest density in Tiger, Increased no of endangered one horned Rhinoceros, Swamp deer conservation, Wild birds Habitat etc. It is WWF Eco region and Endemic Bird Areas.
+It is the efforts that have resulted in highest density in Tiger, Increased no of endangered one horned Rhinoceros, Swamp deer conservation, Wild birds Habitat etc. It is WWF Ecoregion and Endemic Bird Areas.

 Awards and Achievements:

 Kaziranga National Park is an incredible example of conservation efforts.

 1. It is a great conservation success story- Dipankar Ghose director of World Wildlife Fund in India

 2. Rhinoceros is the state animal of Assam, and people have a very deep-rooted affinity with them- Sanjeev Kumar Bora, Director of Forest conservation at Kaziranga National Park

 3. Kaziranga-The Frontline of India’s Rhino Wars- News.Mongabay.com